allegheny-college-cmpsc-100-spring-2020/course-project/README.md

 This document should contain:

-* A list of 5 ideas that your group is considering
+* A list of 5 ideas that you are considering
     * This list should be ranked by interest _and_ feasibility
 * 5 headings
     * 1 for each idea